animal-tree/Writing-stuff/Stuff27-Fire.md

-The idea of saying everything is one is counterintuitive to most peoples.
+The idea of saying everything is one is counterintuitive to most people.

 It’s like saying “fire is water.”